RedHatProductSecurity/security-data-guidelines/docs/csaf-vex.md

 #### Product Fix Status
 The "product_status" includes the following fix statuses:

-* Fixed: Contains the same fixed component versions and other details (product_tree objects) that the are reported fixed for a given CVE
+* "fixed": Contains the same fixed component versions and other details (product_tree objects) that the are reported fixed for a given CVE
-* Known Affected: Confirmation that the specific component and product is affected by a particular CVE
+* "known_affected": Confirmation that the specific component and product is affected by a particular CVE
-* Known Not Affected: Confirmation that the specific component and product is not affected by a particular CVE
+* "known_not_affected": Confirmation that the specific component and product is not affected by a particular CVE
-* Under Investigation: Information that the Red Hat Product Security team is verifying the applicability and impact of a specific CVE to the specific component and product
+* "under_investigation": Information that the Red Hat Product Security team is verifying the applicability and impact of a specific CVE to the specific component and product

 Compressed down, a product_status object that included products of each category, would look like: